zeriontech/defi-sdk/README.md

 This project uses Truffle and web3js for all Ethereum interactions and testing.

-### Adding new protocol wrapper
+### Adding new adapter

-To add new protocol wrapper, you have to inherit from  `ProtocolWrapper` contract.
+To add new adapter, you have to inherit from `InteractiveAdapter` contract.
 Then implement `deposit()` and `withdraw()` functions.
-Both functions MUST return addresses of the assets sent beck to the `msg.sender`.
+Both functions MUST return addresses of the assets sent beck to the `msg.sender`, except for ETH.

-You also have to implement functions from  `ProtocolWatcher` contract as well.
+You have to implement functions from `Adapter` contract as well.
 `protocolName()`, `balanceOf()`, and `exchangeRate()` functions MUST be implemented.

 Note: only `internal constant` state variables and `internal` functions MUST be used.

 `protocolName()` function has no arguments and MUST return the name of protocol.

 `balanceOf(address,address)` function has two arguments of `address` type: the first one is asset address and the second one is user address.
 The function MUST return amount of given asset held on the protocol for given user.

 `exchangeRate(address)` function has only one argument – asset address.
 The function MUST return all the underlying assets and their exchange rates scaled by `1e18`.